 3. Get all of the perks and discounts you can

-Many student loan companies offers specials deals and discounts for borrowers who do things like set up automatic payments or subscribe to their email newsletter.
+Many student loan companies offer specials deals and discounts for borrowers who do things like setting up automatic payments or subscribe to their email newsletter.

 4. Make payments every two weeks to pay off your loans faster

-You don’t necessarily have to double your payment to make a dent in your loans.
+You don’t necessarily have to double your payment to pay off your student loans faster.
 By paying every two weeks rather than once per month, you could slightly reduce the interest that accrues, and you’ll also end up making one extra payment over the course of the year.

 5. Apply bonuses, tax refunds, and other windfalls